larslarsgard/nederland/_posts/2020-04-13-tufte-style-jekyll-blog.md

 Yields this table:

-{% marginnote 'Table-ID4' 'Table 4: a simple table showing left, center, and right alignment of table headings and data' %}
+{% marginnote 'Table-ID4' 'Table 4: a simple table showing left, center, and right alignment of table headings and data</span>

 |**Left** |**Center**|**Right**|
 |:--------|:--------:|--------:|